rsdoiel/pttk/pdtk.1.md

 : Preprocess JSON or YAML into YAML front matter and run through Pandoc

 **ws**
-: Runs a simple static web server for checking static site development
+: Runs a simple static web server for previewing content in your web browser

 **blogit**
 : Renders a blog directory structure by "importing" Markdown documents